-In accordance with the Nomination Committee's instruction, engcon's Nomination Committee comprises: Monica Engström (Monen Holding AB), Peter Hofvenstam (Nordstjernan AB), Ulf Hedlundh (Svolder AB) and Chair of the Board Annika Bäremo.
+In accordance with the Nomination Committee's instruction, engcon's Nomination Committee ahead of the 2024 Annual General Meeting comprises: Monica Engström (Monen Holding AB), Peter Hofvenstam (Nordstjernan AB) and Fredrik Carlsson (Svolder AB).
+The Chair of the Board (Annika Bäremo) is a co-opted member.
 The Nomination Committee's Chair is Peter Hofvenstam.
-The members represent together approximately 41 per cent of the shares and about 25 per cent of the votes in the company as of 31 December 2022.
-Shareholders who wish to submit proposals to the Nomination Committee may do so by e-mail to valberedning@engcon.com
+The members represent together approximately 40 per cent (41) of the shares and about 25 per cent (25) of the votes in the company as of 31 December 2023.
+Shareholders who wish to submit proposals to the Nomination Committee may do so by e-mail to valberedning@engcon.com.